Expanding brackets means removing brackets by multiplying everything inside of the bracket by what is just outside of the bracket.

 −5 × − 5b = 25b (positive!)

-- when we multiply a negative by a positive number, the answer is negative
+When we multiply a negative by a positive number, our answer is negative.

-- when we multiply two negative numbers, the answer will be positive.
+When we multiply two negative numbers, our answer will be positive.